 What's the difference between gingivitis and periodontitis?

-Gingivitis usually precedes periodontitis.
+Gingivitis usually comes before periodontitis.
 However, it is important to know that not all gingivitis progresses to periodontitis.

 In the early stage of gingivitis, bacteria in plaque build up and cause the gums to become inflamed (red and swollen) and often bleed during tooth brushing.
 Although the gums may be irritated, the teeth are still firmly planted in their sockets.
 No irreversible bone or other tissue damage has occurred at this stage.

 When gingivitis is left untreated, it can advance to periodontitis.
 In a person with periodontitis, the inner layer of the gum and bone pull away from the teeth (recede) and form pockets.
 These small spaces between teeth and gums collect more bacteria and debris and can become infected.
 The body's immune system fights the bacteria as the plaque spreads and grows below the gum line.

 Toxins, or poisons, produced by the bacteria in plaque as well as the body's "good" enzymes (involved in fighting infections), turn against the body and actually start to break down the bone and connective tissue that hold teeth in place.
 As the disease progresses, the pockets deepen and more gum tissue and bone are destroyed.
 When this happens, teeth are no longer anchored in place, they become looser, and tooth loss occurs.
 Gum disease, in fact, is the leading cause of tooth loss in adults.

 Plaque is the primary cause of periodontal disease.
 However, other factors can contribute and advance the gum disease.
 These include: